rbisdorff/Digraph3/docSphinx/tutorial.rst

     PR   Prestige     Occupational prestige (max)              PRA         2
    ==== ============ ======================================== =========== ========

 Alice is subjectively evaluating the *attractiveness* of the studies on a three level ordinal scale from 0 (*weak*), 1 (*fair*) to 2 (*good*).
-Similarly, she is evaluating subjectively the *attractiveness* of the respective professions on an ordinal scale from 0 (weak) to 10 (excellent).
+Similarly, she is subjectively evaluating the *attractiveness* of the respective professions on an ordinal scale from 0 (weak) to 10 (excellent).
 Considering the *occupational prestige* she looked up the SIOPS [20]_.
-For all the other evaluation data she looked up the internet.
+All the other evaluation data could be looked up on the internet.

 The actual evaluations of Alice's potential study programs are gathered in a :py:class:`perfTabs.PerformanceTableau` object [21]_.